mjhong0708/amp/docs/moleculardynamics.rst

 * git
 * make

-**Note that, as both the LAMMPS version and the KIM API version used in this tutorial are still under development, we can only guarantee specific commit ID's to work.
+* cmake (If it is not installed on your system see `here <https://cmake.org/install/>`_.)

-Future commits might break part of this installation instruction, until a stable version of KIM API v2 compatible with LAMMPS is released.**
+**Note that, as both the LAMMPS version and the KIM API version used in this tutorial are still under development, we can only guarantee specific commit ID's to work, future commits may break part of this installation instruction, until a stable version of KIM API v2 compatible with LAMMPS is released.**

 ----------------------------------
 Installation of KIM API v2